opalmedapps/opal-app/README.md

 A few notes on this:
  - If building for iOS you may need a developer profile in Apple depending on what you want to do.
 Running in an emulator does not require development profiles.
  - Once the build commands have been run, the project becomes a valid Cordova project, which means you may use any of the [Cordova related cli commands](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/).
+   As mentioned above, on Mac, you may need to install cordova globally to access the CLI commands.
  - The build commands for staging and preprod build development apps, while the ones for production build release apps.
  The development apps allow debugging, among other security risks such as self-signed certificates.
  To disable them, use the release mode: `cordova build --release --verbose`.